Hey Kids (Start Here)

 “Do you require medical assistance?” the cab asks.

-“Hilarious,” Newt says, his voice cracking with suppressed urgency.
+“Hilarious.”
+Newt’s voice cracks with suppressed urgency.
 “No. I require a map.
 Give me a map.
 Give me a map.
 Give me a map.
 A map, cab.
 Right now.
 Give me a map.”

-A map appears in front of him and submits to his fingertips.
-He finds Hypothetical Rain’s office and then scrolls west, passing over the hotel where he and Hermann stayed and finally to The Last Diner where he’d eaten pancakes weeks ago and which seems to lie at the far edge of civilization.
+A map appears and submits to his fingertips.
+He finds Hypothetical Rain’s office then scrolls west, passing over the hotel where he and Hermann stayed upon their arrival in San Francisco, and finally to The Last Diner, where he’d eaten pancakes weeks ago and which seems to lie at the far edge of civilization.

 He taps it.